 When and Where was he born?

 13th May 1842, London, England.
 Christened Arthur Seymour Sullivan.

 Arthur Sullivan was the second son of Thomas Sullivan, a sergeant bandmaster at the Royal Military College, Sandhurst and Professor of Clarinet at the Royal Military School of Music and Mary Clementina Sullivan Coghlan.

 Studied music under William Sterndale Bennett at the Royal Academy of Music, London after winning a Mendelssohn Scholarship and at the Leipzig Gewandhaus, Germany.

 Chronology/Biography of Sir Arthur Sullivan:

-1856: Promoted to the rank of First Boy in the Chapel Royal Choir.
+1856: Sullivan was promoted to the rank of First Boy in the Chapel Royal Choir.

-1861: Returned to London after his studies in Leipzig.
+1861: He returned to London after his studies in Leipzig.
 (15th April) His orchestral suite “The Tempest” was first performed at the Crystal Palace.
 Began composing the first of his seventy two hymns whilst he was a church organist.

 1863: Arthur Sullivan worked as organist for two institutions including St. Michael’s Church in London.
 Composed the Symphony in E major ‘Irish’.
 His first attempt at an Opera collaboration was with Henry F Chorley on the “Sapphire Necklace”.

-1864: Composed his first ballet entitled “L’Île Enchantée” while he was organist at the Royal Opera House, Covent Garden.
+1864: He composed his first ballet entitled “L’Île Enchantée” while he was organist at the Royal Opera House, Covent Garden.
 The “Mask at Kenilworth was composed for the Birmingham Festival.

 1866: Premiere of the Irish Symphony and the Concerto for Cello and Orchestra.
 Wrote the Overture in C In “Memoriam” shortly after the death of his father.
 Composed the music for the comic opera “Cox and Box”, libretto by F.C.
 Burnand.
 This was originally written for a private performance.